-Mass failure in Mathematics is being recorded yearly in the WASSCE.
-Several attempts have been made by researchers in the past to look at the root cause of the problem.
-Some investigated instructional strategies, Learning materials and Learners' psycho socio variables that account for variation in students' achievement in Mathematics.
+Mass failure Mathematics is being recorded yearly in both West African Examinations Council (WAEC) and National Examinations Council (NECO).
+Several attempts have being made by researchers in the past to look at the root cause of the problem.
+Some investigated Instructional strategies, Learning materials and Learners' psycho socio variables that account for variation in students' achievement in mathematics.
 It appears sufficient attention has not been given to the way teachers arrange their instructional content to support learning.
-Arranging instructional units sequentially to enhance achievement in school subjects especially Mathematics goes beyond paper and pen activities.
+Arranging instructional units sequentially to enhance achievement in school subjects especially mathematics goes beyond paper and pen activities.
 It requires analytic approach that will establish the links and the magnitude of support they give to one another.
-Thus, this study was carried out to validate hierarchy of instructional content adequate for effective teaching of bearing in Mathematics.
+Thus, this study was carried out to validate hierarchy of instructional content adequate for effective teaching of bearing in mathematics.